 6.1.3.22 AF session with required QoS

 The AF may request that a data session to a UE is set up with a specific QoS (e.g. low latency or jitter) and priority handling.
-The AF can request the network to provide QoS for the AF session based on the service requirements with the help of a QoS Reference parameter that refers to pre-defined QoS information.
-Instead of the QoS Reference, the AF may provide individual QoS parameters associated to the Flow Description.
+The AF can request the network to provide QoS for the AF session based on the service requirements with the help of one or a list of QoS Reference(s) parameter that refers to pre-defined QoS information.
+Instead of the QoS Reference(s), the AF may provide one set or a list of sets of individual QoS parameters associated to the Flow Description.